 Using exposed mocks

-Well, now that you have installed Microcks, created your own API/Service repository using SoapUI or Postman and discover how to import and browse content, you are ready to learn more about how to use mocks managed by Microcks.
+Well, now that you have installed Microcks, created your own API/Service repository using OpenAPI, AsyncAPI, gRPC, GraphQL, SoapUI or Postman and discovered how to import and browse content, you are ready to learn more about how to use mocks managed by Microcks.

 First, let’s have a look at the summary page presenting an API or Service managed by Microcks.
-This summary page contains three sections related to different part of the API/Service :
+This summary page contains three sections related to different parts of the API/Service :

-Propertiessection show basic information on API/Service : its name, its version, its style (REST or SOAP) and you’ll also got access to statistics regarding the utilization of the mocks of this API.
-SOAP style Service also contains extra information like the global
+Propertiessection shows basic information on the API/Service : its name, its version, its style (REST, SOAP, EVENT, GRAPH or GRPC) and you’ll also get access to statistics such as the utilization of this API’s mocks.
+SOAP style Services also contain extra information like the global

 XML Namespaceused by the Service and the embedded